English 640-001: Shakespeare

 Format for Papers

 Word-processed, double-spaced papers are required.
 Only black print will be acceptable.
 Print only on one side of the page and do not use the draft function.
 The margins should be 1.25".
 If you use MS Word, the required font is called Courier New, 12-point (NOT Courier).
-Put your name at the top of page one, number your pages, give your paper a title, and underline your thesis statement like this.
+Put your name at the top of page one, number your pages, give your paper a title, and underline your thesis statement like this; boldface your topic sentences like this (note: the introduction and conclusion do not have topic sentences).
 Staple your pages together 1/2" from the upper left corner; do not use paper clips or bend the pages over at the top.
-Use the MLA format to document all sources used, including the primary ones.
-Even your response papers must have a list of works cited.
+Use the MLA format (8th edition) to document all sources used, including the primary ones.
+Even your preliminary assignments must have a list of works cited.
 I will ask you to redo a paper if it is not in the proper format (the main thing is to use Courier New 12-point, which looks like this).
 I do not accept electronic submission of written work, but you must send your researched draft to turnitin.com.